BUGO07/ferriscraft/README.md

 ## Building And Running

-Make sure you have the latest version of nightly [rust](https://rustup.rs/).
+Make sure you have the latest version of [rust](https://rustup.rs/).

 1. Clone the repo with:\
 `git clone --depth=1 https://github.com/BUGO07/ferriscraft`

-2. Go to the root directory of the cloned repo and run `cargo run`
+2. Go to the root directory of the cloned repo and run `cargo run -p client`

-3. (Optional) `cargo run --bin server` to run the server
+3. (Optional) `cargo run -p server` to run the server

 ## Credits